Brettzim/ufc_gyms_map/README.md

 # Map of where ranked UFC fighters train
 A data visualization using [Map Box API](https://account.mapbox.com/).
-Active UFC fighter rankings data is collected from the information on ufc.com/rankings.
-This data is cross referenced with a custom created table of martial arts gyms each fighter belongs to.
+Current fighter rankings data is collected from the [UFC's website](ufc.com/rankings).
+This data is cross referenced with a custom created table of gyms and their coordinates that each fighter belongs to.
 This information is obtained from Wikipedia and ESPN.
 To see the map, you must have a Map Box API key.

 Python libraries: BeautifulSoup, Pandas